stacks-network/docs/_core/smart/cli-wallet-quickstart.md

 Finally, the last parameter is the private key from earlier. `381314da39a45f43f45ffd33b5d8767d1a38db0da71fea50ed9508e048765cf301`

 Once again, we’re using the `-t` option to indicate that this is a Testnet transaction, so it should be broadcasted to Testnet.

+Using the `-T` option, we specify that we want to broadcast to the testnet node at `https://neon.blockstack.org`

 If valid, your transaction will now be broadcasted to the network and you will see the transaction ID displayed on the screen.